 MRI or CT can identify the cause and precise level of the lesion.
 Rarely (ie, when MRI is contraindicated and CT is inconclusive), CT myelography is necessary.
 Electrodiagnostic testing may help identify the involved root.

 Because an asymptomatic herniated disk is common, the clinician must carefully correlate symptoms with MRI abnormalities before invasive procedures are considered.

 Because a herniated disk desiccates and shrinks over time, symptoms tend to abate regardless of treatment.
-Up to 85% of patients with back pain—regardless of cause—recover without surgery within 6 wk.
+Up to 85% of patients with back pain—regardless of cause—recover without surgery within 6 weeks.

 Treatment of a herniated disk should be conservative, unless neurologic deficits are progressive or severe.
-Heavy or vigorous physical activity is restricted, but ambulation and light activity (eg, lifting objects < 2.5 to 5 kg [≈ 5 to 10 lb] using correct techniques) are permitted as tolerated; prolonged bed rest (including traction) is contraindicated.
+Heavy or vigorous physical activity is restricted, but ambulation and light activity (eg, lifting objects < 2.5 to 5 kg [about 5 to 10 lb] using correct techniques) are permitted as tolerated; prolonged bed rest (including traction) is no longer indicated.

-Acetaminophen, NSAIDs, or other analgesics should be used as needed to relieve pain.
+Acetaminophen, nonsteroidal anti-inflammatory drugs (NSAIDs), or other analgesics should be used as needed to relieve pain.
 If symptoms are not relieved with nonopioid analgesics, corticosteroids can be given systemically or as an epidural injection; however, analgesia tends to be modest and temporary.
-Methylprednisolone may be given, tapered over a 6 days, starting with 24 mg po daily and decreased by 4 mg a day.
+Oral methylprednisolone may be given, tapered over 6 days, starting with 24 mg daily and decreased by 4 mg a day.